Careers360 Logo

 Answer:

-The answer is the option (a) Sandal wood
+The answer is option (a), Sandalwood

 Explanation: Orobanche is an obligate parasitic herbaceous plant and is found in temperate climate in the Northern hemisphere.
-However, Sandal wood is a partial root parasite.
+However, Sandalwood is a partial root parasite.

 Question:20